SrPomidor/Furniture-types/README.md

 Bad way, preferable for masochists:
 - Take some pills for a mental disorder;
 - Manually patch your `types.xml` and `cfgspawnabletypes.xml` with the content of this repo;
-- Pray all gods to keep your server up and running.
+- Pray all gods to keep your server up and running;
-Do not forget to wash your hands after that.
+- Do not forget to wash your hands after that.

 A good way for those who deserve some love and happiness:
-- include addon settings using `CfgEconomyCore.xml` file
+- include addon settings using `CfgEconomyCore.xml` file;
 - have a wonderful day, filled with joy, laughter, and love UwU

 General info about CfgEconomyCore and how it works: